Local government in Azerbaijan: Rights of citizens

-Azerbaijani citizens carry out the right of local self-government to say an independent opinion, make suggestions by the municipal elections.
-Citizens may carry out self-governmental bodies both directly or through freely chosen representatives regardless of race, nationality, religion, sex, origin, convictions, property status, social position, political party, trade union organization.
-Azerbaijanies have the right to elect and be elected to local self-governmental bodies.
-Each citizen has the right to apply to the municipalities, municipal bodies and their officials.
-Municipalities, municipal bodies and their officials must provide citizens with documents and materials directly to related to human and civil rights and freedoms, as well as they must inform about activities of municipalities.
+Azerbaijani citizens have the right to voice their opinion on and make suggestions to municipal governments.
+Citizens may participate in local government both directly or through freely chosen representatives regardless of race, nationality, religion, sex, origin, convictions, property status, social position, political party, or trade union membership.
+Azerbaijanis have the right to elect and be elected to local government bodies.
+Municipalities must provide citizens with documents and materials related to human and civil rights and freedoms, and must inform citizens about their activities.